McNepp/QApplicationContext/README.md

 ### Provide a custom factory

-You custom factory must provide a suitable operator().
+Your custom factory must provide a suitable operator().
 Additionally, it should provide a type-declaration `service_type`: